-- Duct leakage test result for total leakage shall be ≤6% for all projects.
-The total leakage test may be completed during the mid-construction inspection for projects with 100% of ductwork, including the mechanical equipment, located in conditioned space. - If any portion of the distribution system, including the mechanical equipment, is located outside of conditioned space then the total leakage test shall be completed during the final inspection.
+- Duct leakage test result for total leakage shall be ≤4% for all projects. - If any portion of the distribution system, including the mechanical equipment, is located outside of conditioned space then the total leakage test shall be completed during the final inspection.

-The calculation for determining percent duct leakage is: $Percent (\%) Duct Leakage = (CFM25 \div floor area served (ft2) \times 100)$
+The calculation for determining percent duct leakage is:

+Percent (%) Duct Leakage = $(CFM25 \div floor\ area\ served\ (ft2)\ x\ 100)$